 Relics at Jama Masjid

 Jama masjid has some of the relics that are definitely worth having a look at.
 There is a hair from the Prophet Mohammad’s beard.
-There are only 3 such hair that are supposed to be there in the world.
+There are only 3 such hairs that are supposed to be there in the world.
 The other two are in Turkey and Hazrat Bal in Kashmir.
 Along with it, there are two Korans, written by the son-in-law and the grandson of the prophet.
 Both on deer skin and one of them written without the Maatra.
 There is camel skin sandal belonging to the prophet, now preserved in a glass case and covered with flowers.
 There is marble with a footprint of the prophet.
 And this is the item that you are allowed to touch.
 I do not know if this is purely psychological or it is spiritual.
 But the marble slab did have some energy as everyone felt uplifted after touching it.

 Ask to view the relics

 All these relics are stored in a beautiful white dome like Almirah.
 A usual visitor who does not know the existence of these relics may miss them as they are usually kept under lock and key.
 There can be some amount of convincing required to make the in-charge of the relics open it for you.
 The in-charge is the 14th generation descendant of the first caretaker of these relics in Jama Masjid.
-He also says that he is descendant of Prophet Mohammad himself.
+He also says that he is the descendant of Prophet Mohammad himself.
 A small booklet given by him traces the family line.

 Feel the place